Sp25-CS5004-Online-Lionelle/.github/profile/README.md

 Please plan ahead!
 It can be hard to estimate when you might get stuck, so make sure to have extra slack time in your schedule to accommodate tricky problems or new concepts that are harder than you except.
 Sometimes a problem comes along that you really need to sleep on.
 Finish your work as early as you can, so that when problems come up that require extra time, you have that time to spend.

+### Synchronous Expectations?
+While the majority of the course is asynchronous, there is the expectation of the team meetings which will be synchronous among team members, and presentations where synchronous times will be arranged.
+We also reserve the right to request a synchronous meeting to go over material as needed if any concerns arise.
+For any synchronous meetings, you are expected to have a webcam.

 ### Khoury Student Expectations